hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

       The rest of the code ought to be self-explanatory.
 Values are hardcoded for explanation purposes, but you can refactor the above code by reading view addresses corresponding to chaincode invocations from a configuration file.

+    - _Asset Exchange_: Let's take an example of asset exchange between `Alice` and `Bob`, where Bob wants to purchase an asset of type `Gold` with id `A123` from `Alice` in `BondNetwork` in exchange for `200` tokens of type `CBDC01` in `TokenNetwork`.

+      `Alice` needs to select a secret text (say `s`), and hash it (say `H`) using say `SHA512`, which will be used to lock her asset in `BondNetwork`.
+To lock the non-fungible asset using hash `H` and timeout duration of 10 minutes, you need to add following code snippet in your application:
+      ```typescript
+      import { AssetManager, HashFunctions } from '@hyperledger-labs/weaver-fabric-interop-sdk'

+      const hash = HashFunctions.SHA512();    // Create Hash instance of one of the supported Hash Algorithm
+      hash.setSerializedHashBase64(H);        // Set the Hash
+      const timeout = Math.floor(Date.now()/1000) + 10 * 60;

+      const bondContract = <handle-to-fabric-application-chaincode-in-bond-network>;

+      const result = await AssetManager.createHTLC(
+          bondContract,
+          "Gold",             // Asset ID
+          "A123",             // Asset Type
+          bobCertificate,     // Certificate of Bob in Bond Network
+          hash,                  // Hash generated by Alice using her secret s
+          timeout,            // Timeout in epoch for 10 mins from current time
+          null                // Optional callback function to be called after the asset is locked
+      );
+      let bondContractId = result.result; // Unique ID for this asset exchange contract in BondNetwork
+      ```

+      Now `Bob` will lock his tokens in `TokenNetwork`.
+To lock the fungible asset using same hash `H` and timeout of 5 minutes (half the timeout duration used by Alice in `BondNetwork`), add following code snippet in your application:
+      ```typescript
+      const hash = HashFunctions.SHA512();    // Create Hash instance of one of the supported Hash Algorithm
+      hash.setSerializedHashBase64(H);        // Set the Hash
+      const timeout = Math.floor(Date.now()/1000) + 5 * 60;

+      const tokenContract = <handle-to-fabric-application-chaincode-in-token-network>;
+      const result = await AssetManager.createFungibleHTLC(
+          tokenContract,
+          "CBDC01",               // Token ID
+          200,                    // Token Quantity
+          aliceCertificate,       // Certificate of Alice in Token Network
+          hash,                      // Hash H used by Alice in Bond Network
+          timeout,                // Timeout in epoch for 5 mins from current time
+          null                    // Optional callback function to be called after the asset is locked
+      )
+      const tokenContractId = result.result // Unique ID for this asset exchange contract in TokenNetwork
+      ```

+      To query whether the assets are locked or not in any network, use following query function:
+      ```typescript
+      const contract = <handle-to-fabric-application-chaincode>;
+      // Below contractId is the ID obtained during lock
+      const isLocked = AssetManager.isAssetLockedInHTLCqueryUsingContractId(contract, contractId)
+      ```

+      Now to claim the asset using the secret text (pre-image of hash) `s`, add following code snippet:
+      ```typescript
+      const hash = HashFunctions.SHA512();    // Create Hash instance of one of the supported Hash Algorithm
+      hash.setPreimage(s)                     // Set Pre-Image s
+      const contract = <handle-to-fabric-application-chaincode>;
+      const claimSuccess = await AssetManager.claimAssetInHTLCusingContractId(
+          contract,
+          contractId,                         // contractId obtained during lock
+          hash
+      )
+      // return value claimSuccess is boolean indicating success or failure of claim
+      ```

+      If the asset has to be unlocked, use following code snippet:
+      ```typescript
+      const contract = <handle-to-fabric-application-chaincode>;
+      const reclaimSuccess = await AssetManager.reclaimAssetInHTLCusingContractId(
+          contract,
+          contractId                          // contractId obtained during lock
+      )
+      // return value reclaimSuccess is boolean indicating success or failure of reclaim
+      ```
     - _Asset Transfer_: _TBD_

 ### Pre-Configuration